Nevis St Kitts And Nevis Travel Guide

 A Translation card detailing severe allergies helps.

-Local supermarkets have groceries, but specialty items might be limited.
+Local supermarkets have groceries, but specialty items could be restricted.

-In smaller, local establishments, English might be a second language or the pace is faster.
+In smaller, local businesses, English might be a second language or the pace is faster.

 Do not miss the opportunity to try freshly caught fish from a beachside grill.
 The simplicity and freshness are unbeatable.